The Sony Alpha 1 has landed

 - 4K/120p video

-- Two CFExpress type A slots
+- Two CFExpress Type A slots

 The A1 is not all about speed, but image quality too.
 Its 50.1-megapixel sensor can deliver a 15EV dynamic range at low sensitivities and its native ISO range is 100-32,000 with low noise and high resolution at the fastest speeds.
 Shoot in APS-C format and you still get 21 megapixels and, with static scenes, if you want the maximum resolution the pixel shift multi-shooting mode results in 199 megapixel files.

-Other headline feature include five axis image stabilisation, 4D autofocus using 759 phase detect AF points covering 92% of the image area and 425 contrast detect points, human/eye/bird detect AF, real time tracking AF and 8K/30p video recording.
+Other headline feature include five axis image stabilisation, 4D autofocus using 759 phase detection AF points covering 92% of the image area and 425 contrast detect points, human/eye/bird detect AF, real time tracking AF and 8K/30p video recording.